ChelseaGitonga/Personal-Site/README.md

 ### Languages and technologies:
  - HTML5
 ### Purpose:
-This website is designed to be a personal portfolio, displaying information about myself and my work, and serves as a platform for me to experiment with new web development technologies and tools.
+This project serves as a demonstration of my proficiency in HTML5.
+It showcases my understanding of various HTML elements and how they can be used to create a visually appealing and functional website.
+The website is designed to be a personal portfolio, displaying information about myself and my work.
+It also serves as a platform for me to experiment with new web development techniques and tools.